Amy Loudenbeck

-Amy Lynn Loudenbeck (born September 29, 1969) is an American politician and legislator.
+Amy Lynn Loudenbeck (born September 29, 1969) is an American politician who served as a state legislator.

 Originally from the Detroit and Chicago area, Loudenbeck graduated from the University of Wisconsin–Madison in 1991.
 She was elected to the Wisconsin State Assembly in 2010 as a Republican from the 45th district.
 (Democratic incumbent Chuck Benedict did not seek re-election.)

-She was a candidate in the 2022 Wisconsin Secretary of State Election., calling for the Wisconsin Elections Commission to be dismantled and power over elections returned to the Secretary of State.
+She was a candidate in the 2022 Wisconsin Secretary of State Election, calling for the Wisconsin Elections Commission to be dismantled and power over elections returned to the Secretary of State.
 She lost by a margin of 7,600 votes to incumbent Doug La Follette.